sebinsua/express-keenio/README.md

 ### Blacklist Properties

-By default we redact the values of any 'password' properties.
-If you wish you can pass in a list of other properties you wish to blacklist as shown below:
+By default we delete any 'password' properties.
+If you wish you can pass in a list of other properties you wish to explicitly blacklist as shown below:

 ```javascript
 {